ox42/cloudapps-cli/README.md

 cloudapps new
 ```

 You should set a name for your new project, and choose the template that works best for you.
-The following templates are currently supported:
+The following templates are currently available:

 * A simple Bootstrap starter page
 * A landing page template based on Bootstrap